• Skip to main content

 After blogging for four years, I made the switch to WordPress.
 Honestly, it was not necessary, and I’m not sure I’d do it again if I knew what I know now.
 It’s a great platform if you want to have your own store (although there are ways you can do that via Blogger), and I do love a few plugins – but otherwise you can do nearly the same things on Blogger.
 The biggest question/concern is – do you want to truly own your own content or do you want Google/Blogger to own it?
 THAT was another huge reason I switched.

 If you need a host company, there are many to choose from.
 I was with LinkSky and Bluehost for quite awhile.
 They’re fine for smaller blogs, but customer service was not great for me.
 I switched to Siteground in March 2018.
 So far their customer service has been AMAZING.
 I needed to add the httpS to my site, and they helped me out in a days time.
 Plus I’ve had to reach out two other times, and my issue has always been resolved within 48 hours.
-(Just as an fyi… I think I hit 100,000 pageviews one month between both blogs, but I’m typically <50,000/month.)
+(Just as an fyi… I think I hit 100,000 pageviews one month between both blogs, but I’m typically <50,000/month, with that number steadily decreasing since 2020 when I put out less and less blog posts.
+We’ll see if I can get it back up again in 2023 and beyond!)

 Getting Organized

 As a teacher, you’re already busy!
 As a teacherpreneur, you’re going to find that time is even more of a premium!
 You need to make sure you’re organized and using your time wisely.
 Scheduling blog posts, drafting product ideas for Teachers Pay Teachers, and getting everything published in a timely manner is going to take more time than you realize.
 It’s vital that you stay on top of everything!
-Check out this link for lots of great teacher blogger organization and planning resources on TpT.
+Utilize calendars and systems that work for YOU.

 ~~~~~~~~~~~~~~~~~~

 Phew!
 Those points alone are enough to get you started for quite some time!
 There’s a HUGE learning curve, so don’t worry if it takes you weeks, or even months, to feel like you understand what you’re doing.
 That’s ok!
 None of us got to where we are today overnight.
 It takes a lot of hard work and many long hours to make the most of your Teachers Pay Teachers store and blog.
 (Honestly?
-I’ve over five years into this journey and I still feel overwhelmed quite often!)
+I’ve over ten years into this journey and I still feel overwhelmed from time to time!)

 But if you are feeling extra energized, or you’ve been on TpT for awhile, you might be ready for more of the resources shared below.